AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 1. Click L1 Feedback or L3 Feedback on the left pane to view the feedback received.
 1. Select the instance from the drop-down list to view the feedback for that particular instance.

-# Preview courses {#previewcourses}
+## Preview courses {#previewcourses}

 Administrator can preview courses by clicking the **Preview as learner** option while viewing the course modules.

-1. Click **Courses **on the left pane after you log in as an administrator.
+1. Click **Courses** on the left pane after you log in as an administrator.
 1. Click any course tile from the list of courses on the page.
 1. Click Preview as learner from the left pane and click the module name on the page to preview the course module in the player.

-# Course effectiveness {#courseeffectiveness}
+## Course effectiveness {#courseeffectiveness}

 Course effectiveness is evaluated to understand the usefulness of a course to the learner.
-It is a combination of results from learner feedback on the course content, the course quiz results for a learner and the manager’s feedback evaluating a learner based on learnings from the course.
+It is a combination of results from learner feedback on the course content, the course quiz results for a learner and the manager's feedback evaluating a learner based on learnings from the course.

 Administrator can view the course effectiveness rating on the course thumbnails as shown in the below snapshot.
 You can see the rating for this course as 100.